Akarsh-x64/CyberRely/README.md

 # CyberRely
-A phishing and malware detection tool built using crawlers and machine learning
+A phishing and malware detection tool built using crawlers and mathematical modelling